sachaarbonel/serverless-multilabel-text-classification/README.md

-# Tensorflow serverless
+# Magpie serverless

-A ready to deploy example repo as explained in this [blog](https://serverless.com/blog/serverless-python-packaging/)
+Trying to deploy in a serverless fashion this [framework](https://github.com/inspirehep/magpie).
+The serverless function works locally but still needs some tweaks to work in the cloud.
+The model folder contains the pretrained model for the function to work.
+Pull request highly appreciated.

 ## Prerequesites